jenkinsci/cloudify-plugin/README.md

 # Jenkins Plugin for Cloudify

-This modules provides tight integration between Jenkins and Cloudify, simplifying using Cloudify Manager through Jenkins jobs and pipelines.
+This module provides tight integration between Jenkins and Cloudify, simplifying using Cloudify Manager through Jenkins jobs and pipelines.

 For more information, refer to the following presentation and video: https://docs.google.com/presentation/d/1f4zcKQhV0Us7jA8s7z7-VarDxaTZaAQqr1sMrwABGVo